Bandwidth-Samples/voice-redirect-loop-ruby/README.md

 <!-- /TOC -->

 # Description
-A short description of your sample app and its capabilities.
+This application loops indefinitely until an interruption is sent to end the call.

+On an inbound call the callId is saved to an active calls set and set to loop indefinitely.
+To view the list of active calls GET to the endpoint `/activeCalls` and the response will be a list of all active calls callIds.
+To stop a call DELETE to the `/calls/{callId}` endpoint replaceing `{callId}` with the call that you wish to end.

 # Bandwidth

-In order to use the Bandwidth API users need to set up the appropriate application at the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and create API credentials.
+In order to use the Bandwidth API users need to set up the appropriate application at the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and create API tokens.

 To create an application log into the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and navigate to the `Applications` tab.
 Fill out the **New Application** form selecting the service (Messaging or Voice) that the application will be used for.
 All Bandwidth services require publicly accessible Callback URLs, for more information on how to set one up see [Callback URLs](#callback-urls).